 Before diving into Virtru's stance on these issues, it is important to understand how Virtru protects information.
 This includes what Virtru does and does not have access to.

 Encryption Keys and Your Content

-Virtru leverages AES encryption, using 256-bit keys.
-This encryption has been proven secure.
-The only way to read encrypted files is to have both the files and the encryption keys.
-Virtru doesn’t have access to the content of your encrypted emails or files.
-In most cases, Virtru only has the encryption keys.
-Virtru won’t be able to read your content because it doesn’t have the content — and others (including the government) will be unable to read your content because they won’t have the keys.
+Virtru leverages AES encryption, using 256-bit keys, a method that has been proven secure.
+The only way to read Virtru-encrypted content is to have both the encrypted content and the appropriate keys for decryption.
+At no point in time does Virtru ever have access to both the encrypted content and all of the required decryption keys.
+Similarly, others, (including the government), will be unable to read your content because they won’t have both.

-As an encryption provider, Virtru would not be the subject of requests for your content because we do not have it - we never have access to both the encrypted data and the key required to decrypt customer data.
+As we never have access to both the encrypted data and the key required to decrypt customer data, we would be unable to fulfill requests for your decrypted content.
 This distinction is important when contextualizing any government request or order.